VHS Revival explores the peculiar charm of Tommy Lee Wallace’s franchise anomaly

 Season of the Witch drops the standard stalk-and-slash formula for a heady blend of spiritual paganism and dystopian sci-fi, delivering a terrestrial TV plot of deadly Halloween masks, bloodless androids and microchips which are somehow made magical using particles from Stonehenge, a twenty-five tonne world wonder that maniacal antagonist Conal Cochran is somehow able to smuggle across the Atlantic Ocean and put into storage at the Silver Shamrock warehouse in Santa Mira.

-Cochran is one of the richest men in America, a faux-benevolent entrepreneur who made his fortune selling crappy Halloween merchandise, and that’s not the only irregularity surrounding a man who receives nothing but praise from a townsfolk kept under surveillance day and night.
+Cochran is one of the richest men in America, a faux-benevolent entrepreneur who made his fortune selling crappy halloween merchandise, and that’s not the only irregularity surrounding a man who receives nothing but praise from townsfolk kept under surveillance day and night.
 Santa Mira is a barren, strangely unassuming place with a 6 pm curfew that is something akin to Michael Crichton’s Westworld, only the cowboys wear suits, keeping tabs on anyone who may prove hazardous to their boss’s duplicitous operation.

 Instead of one Michael Myers, Cochran has created an entire army of them.
 Seemingly innocuous and largely undetected, they are just as relentless and inevitable, omniscient monsters who effortlessly consume the town and everyone who happens to stumble upon it.
 They are also devastatingly brutal, amoral enough to drive power drills through the skulls of helpless female nurses and powerful enough to twist peoples’ heads clean off their shoulders.